 Mineral Processing Application Materials

-The following application materials are specific to the mineral processing industry and may be used by any facility wishing to license rock crushers, asphalt plants, and concrete batch plants.
+The following application materials are specific to the mineral processing industry and may be used by any facility wishing to obtain a standard Chapter 115 license for rock crushers, asphalt plants, and concrete batch plants.
+For information on obtaining a Rock Crusher General Permit or a Concrete Batch Plant General Permit please see our web pages devoted to these application types.

 For a Minor Revision, the application submission shall consist of a letter requesting the Minor Revision with the reason for the request, and any relevant information such as description of the revision and any emission calculations. the signatory sheet signed by a responsible official shall be included in the submittal.